 Planning guide

-A golf weekend — two days, two rounds, a group of 4 to 12 — sounds simple enough to not need much planning.
-That is how most of the logistics overhead happens: tee times that do not fit together, lodging confusion, format debates on the first tee, and money that gets sorted out three weeks later.
-This checklist covers what to handle before the weekend so the weekend itself is just golf.
+Planning a golf weekend takes three checkpoints: confirm the group, budget, and tee times two to three weeks out; send logistics and make the Saturday dinner reservation one week out; and put everything in a single message the day before.
+A two-day, two-round trip for 4 to 12 players sounds simple enough to not need much planning — which is exactly how the logistics overhead happens: tee times that do not fit together, lodging confusion, format debates on the first tee, and money that gets sorted out three weeks later.

 Confirm who is in — a golf weekend moves fast and last-minute additions break tee time configurations